gmc-code/PC-Microbit-Extension-backup/docs/games/words.rst

         display.show(chars[current])
         # the while loops runs until button A is pressed
         while button_a.was_pressed() is False:
-            # pressing B doesn't add a letter but returns back to
+            # pressing B doesn't add a character but returns back to get_string
             if button_b.is_pressed():
                 return ""
             if accelerometer.get_x() > 300: